nforesperance/wiagate_backend/README.md

 # # QuizApp-Tefaafrik
 This is the backend of the tefaafrik quiz app.
-The results is display from the build fontend app
+The results is displayed from the built fontend app
 #### Front End: [QuizApp-Tefaafrik-Frontend](https://github.com/nforesperance/QuizApp-Tefaafrik-Frontend.git)
 ## Setup
 **Install a Virtual Environment**